Research, internships, and other student opportunities

-This is a working list of Research Experiences for Undergraduates (REU's) and other opportunities for students which are advertised within the Department and come from a variety of sources.
-Many opportunities are posted on the Department's bulletin boards in Howe Hall.
-The 2015 Graduate Programs in Physics, Astronomy, + Related Fields is another resource available for students to look through in the Administrative Office in Howe 209.
+This is a working list of Research Experiences for Undergraduates (REU's) and other opportunities for students which are advertised within the Department and come from a variety of sources (listed in no particular order).

 The W&L Physics and Engineering Department welcomes the listing of these kinds of opportunities, including developing outlets and experiences for our students.
 If you have a program, project, idea or research that would either enrich an undergraduate student's experience or which could provide a real-world experience to our students, please contact us directly.